GitHubRTim/Mollie-C-example/README.md

  Common error:
- The remote server returned an error: (401) Unauthorized.:   You do not have valid credentials test_Mut7BGvad8dQu6mrGvgtpxk2UuGVtE is not correct.
+ The remote server returned an error: (401) Unauthorized.: Explanation: This means that you do not have valid credentials, e.g.  test_Mut7BGvad8dQu6mrGvgtpxk2UuGVtE is  not correct.

  Return message in JSON: Status: 422, title: Unprocessed entity.
 Detail:"Non-Existent body parameter \"first parameter name\" for this API call.
+Explanation:
  This eror will happen if you did not specify a payment option in the mollie account settings.

  Error message: The remote server returned an error: (422) Unprocessable Entity.